mcfnord/hc22_archive/README.md

 Click any piece to see spots that can be impacted by any of its moves.

+To move a piece, click it, drag it to the destionation, and release it.

+# Diddily-doo

 When the king and queen are touching, they can start a turn with an optional position swap.
 This looks odd at first, as they appear in red.
 It means they could optionally swap.
 It also means the queen may appear to reach an enormous number of spots.